-A request for dismissal of the the Chapter 7 would have been made had the Trustee not made assurances in court that he would preserve the Debtor's business, and keep the secured property.
+A request for dismissal of the the Chapter 7, or other remedy would have been sought, had the Trustee not made assurances in court that he would preserve the Debtor's business, and keep the secured property.

-The burden of the destruction of the Debtors business, and his estate rests on...
-(1) The Creditors initial wrongful foreclosure.
-(2)The failure of his attorney to properly file documentation and advise his client.
-(3) The Trustees refusal to process sales offered to him, and precise path he choose that created unsecured debt and has needlessly delayed this case.
+The burden for the cause of the needless destruction of the Debtors business, and his estate rests on...

+- (1) The Creditors initial wrongful foreclosure. - (2) The failure of his attorney to properly file documentation and advise his client. - (3) The Trustees refusal to process sales offered to him, and the precise path he took which created unsecured debt, only to increase administrative fees for the Trustee and his law firm.

-This motion respectfully requests that these individuals be made responsible for the current adverse condition of the Debtor's estate, and Debtors livelihood created by their actions.
+This motion respectfully requests that these individuals be made responsible, provide compensation, and be assessed a punitive amount for their above actions, which are what has caused the current adverse condition of the Debtor's estate, and harm to Debtors livelihood.

-I am not an attorney, if this case is directed to an alternate course there are attorneys that are willing to proceed with the case in any form the Court orders.
+I am not an attorney, if this case is directed to an alternate course, an attorney would proceed as directed.